alln-jhr-sntg/Guestbook-Santiago/README.md

 - This is a file-based project, not suitable for production as-is.
 - No sanitization or CAPTCHA added yet – it’s best used as a learning tool.
+- This project is now fully backed by MySQL, offering better scalability and security.
+-You can extend this system by adding:
+   1. Input validation
+   2. User login system
+   3. Admin panel for managing entries
+   4. Pagination and filtering

 ## 📜 License